Master Data as the Building Block of Digital Enterprises: What Really Matters Now

 - Implement data governance standards and best practices to ensure high-quality data, security and compliance.

 One of the biggest challenges is that ERP applications like SAP do not offer standardized processes for master data maintenance and often overwhelm users due to their complexity.
-The solution to this is special software, such as EASY Master Data Management.
+The solution to this is special software, such as Master Data Management.
 It’s 100% integrated into SAP andbased directly on the SAP Workflow Engine.

 A digital add-on solution for master data management ensures transparent processes, improves data quality and reduces administrative effort.
 Above all, it minimizes costs by shortening the process duration and eliminating errors and indirect process expenses.